Sygard Grytting - medieval hostel

 Besides the hotel, the site has a medieval attic which is used as a hostel for pilgrims en route to Nidaros – today as well as in late medieval times.
 The attic is listed and was built in 1300, with small modifications made in 1780.
-The attic has 20 beds and is furnished in the original way.
+The attic has 20 beds.
 The guests sleep in their own sleeping bag together with the hostel's sheepskin rug (or rent linen).
 The attic has a bathroom with shower/wc.

-Breakfast and dinner, or "mårraverd" and "nattverd", is served at "Gildestugu".
-You can either enjoy their delicious three course dinner or their pilgrim soup.
+Breakfast and dinner, or "mårraverd" and "nattverd", is served inside the main building You can either enjoy their delicious three course dinner or their pilgrim soup.
 It is recommended to preorder food.

-A newly restored building, "Fantstugu" offers accommodation in addition to the medieval hostel.
+A restored building, "Fantstugu" offers accommodation in addition to the medieval hostel.
 Here you'll find a self-catering kitchen, a sauna/drying room, shower/WC and an additional shower.
-It accommodates up to 5 people.
+It accommodates up to 2 people.

 Outside the high season it's advisable to call before arrival, so there are people to receive you.